-- Introduces two new "categories" for employees: Professional and Managers;
+- Introduces new "categories" for employees, including Professional and Manager;

 - Has no negative impact to annual base pay;